CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This passage barely reaches a height of four feet and is cluttered with rounded boulders and pebbles.
 In its time, it might have served as a streambed, though no water courses through it today.
 ```

-The dwarves diverted the stream into the channel leading to Area 12 to power the waterwheel in the smelter.
+The molekin diverted the stream into the channel leading to Area 12 to power the waterwheel in the smelter.
 Subsequently, the earthquakes during the final spell battle of the ogrekin invasion rocked Tide Echo Cavern, causing the floor in Area 18 to collapse, re-routing the stream once more.
 The old streambed endures as a viable passage that circumvents the undead lurking in Area 12, although Nezznar remains unaware of this alternate route.

 ### 18. Collapsed Cavern